Want to learn how to keep chipmunks out of the garden? Look no further than this post.

 1. Install a Fence

 If you want to erect some sort of physical barrier, make sure that the holes are no bigger than ¼ inch.
-It will also be essential to bury the mesh at least 6-inches into the soil to prevent burrowing.
-You may also consider laying the chicken wire on top of the soil to project new seedlings and plants that grow from bulbs.
+It will also be essential to bury the mesh at least 6 inches into the soil to prevent chipmunk burrows.
+You may also consider laying the chicken wire on top of the soil to protect new seedlings and plants that grow from flowering bulbs

 2. Incorporate Smelly and Pokey Plants In Your Garden